-Religious Observance: A student shall be released from school, as an excused absence, for the purpose of observing a religious holiday.
-The parent(s)/guardian(s) must give written notice to the district at least five days before the student's anticipated absence.
+Religious Observance: A student shall be released from school, as an excused absence, because of religious reasons, to observe a religious holiday, or because the student's religion forbids secular activity on a particular day(s) or time of day.
+The parent(s)/guardian(s) must give written notice to the district five days before the student's anticipated absence.